CodeJugalbandi/FunctionalProgramming/melodies/sequencing/README.md

 (println using-composition)
 ```

-**BRAMHA** The awkward thing about these styles of coding is the order of functions seem
+**BRAMHA** The awkward thing about these styles of coding is that the order of functions seem
 back to front.
-The Arrow syntax sidesteps composition in lieu of a threading-macro:
+The `arrow` syntax sidesteps composition in lieu of a threading-macro:

 ```
 (def using-arrow